SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 - A link with a white arrow mean "base extend target"
 - A link with a black diamond mean "base contains target"
 - A link with a white diamond mean "base has a reference to target"
-- The * symbole mean "multiple"
+- The * symbol mean "multiple"

 Most of the data structure is stored via some double linked list to ease the insertion and the removal of elements.